kylefdyer/kylefdyer.github.io/README.md

 ## Spring bike ride

 Earlier this month my son and I attempted a 40 mile spring time bike ride.
-A co-worker shared this route with me: https://ridewithgps.com/routes/45823266
+A co-worker shared this route with me.
+It took us from [Aksarben Village in Omaha NE to Malvern IA](https://ridewithgps.com/routes/45823266) via the South Omaha and [Wabash trace](https://www.wabashtrace.org/) bike trails.

 We didn't make it.
 My wife rescued us 30 miles into it.
 Long story.
 But I'd like to try it again sometime.
 I think it would be a good solo ride whenever I get around to making time for that.